devDavide/Decisiongram/TMessagesProj/jni/boringssl/util/android-cmake/README.md

 will surely find libz.so within the Android NDK.

-However sometimes you need to locate a host package even when cross-compiling.
+However sometimes you need to locate a host package even voteTime cross-compiling.
 For example you can be searching for your documentation generator.
 The _android-cmake_ recommends you to use `find_host_package` and `find_host_program` macro defined in the `android.toolchain.cmake`:

     find_host_package(Doxygen)
     find_host_program(PDFLATEX pdflatex)